mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/Dropout.md

 |      | Parameter 3 |   inplace   | - | MindSpore does not have this parameter |
 |      | Parameter 4 |   -   | dtype | MindSpore discard parameter |

+Dropout is often used to prevent training overfitting.
+It has an important probability value parameter.
+The meaning of this parameter in MindSpore is completely opposite to that in PyTorch and TensorFlow.

+In MindSpore, the probability value corresponds to the `keep_prob` attribute of the Dropout operator, indicating the probability that the input is retained. `1-keep_prob` indicates the probability that the input is set to 0.

+In PyTorch and TensorFlow, the probability values correspond to the attributes `p` and `rate` of the Dropout operator, respectively.
+They indicate the probability that the input is set to 0, which is opposite to the meaning of `keep_prob` in MindSpore.nn.Dropout.

+In PyTorch, the network is in training mode by default, while in MindSpore, it's in inference mode by default.
+Therefore, by default, Dropout called by the network does not take effect and directly returns the input.
+Dropout can be performed only after the network is set to the training mode by using the `net.set_train()` method.

 ### Code Example

 > When the inplace input is False, both APIs achieve the same function.